rallred84/LSUMerchBackend/README.md

 **Returned Data**
 ·user (object): Logged In User
-Includes additional keys "reviews" and "cart":
+_Includes following additional key/value pairs:_
+·orders (array): All Orders (including in cart, placed, and completed) belonging to the user
 ·reviews (array): Reviews that the user has given to different products in the store
-·cart (array): User's current cart
+·cart (object): User's current cart

 **Sample Result**